 Seeing and hearing guide dogs are permitted in all Parks.
 They must, however, be held on a leash by the owner at all times.

 Dogs may be used during the hunting season in Northern Territory Hunting Reserves.
-However you must obtain a permit (pdf 66Kb) from the Parks and Wildlife Service first then keep all dogs on a leash when not hunting.
+However you must obtain a permit (pdf 66Kb) from the Parks and Wildlife Commission first then keep all dogs on a leash when not hunting.

 The three designated hunting reserves are:

 - Howard Springs Hunting Reserve

 - Lambells Lagoon